 Much of DoorDash’s core product depends on the planning layer.
-In fact, a high-quality delivery product relies largely on two factors: logistical optimization and scale.
+In fact, a high-quality delivery product relies mainly on two factors: logistical optimization and scale.

-For customers, those components result in a platform with an array of options, able to deliver the right orders in a timely manner.
+For customers, those components result in a platform with an array of options to deliver the right orders promptly.
 For dashers and merchants, they boost incremental earning.

-Scale is the main driver of an excellent experience, and that’s why DoorDash’s Sales and Marketing expenditure dwarfs that of research and development.
+Scale is the primary driver of an excellent experience, and that’s why DoorDash’s Sales and Marketing expenditure dwarfs that of research and development.

 Consumer: In 2018, DoorDash launched a membership known as DashPass, which goes for $9.99 a month and gets the consumer free delivery from eligible partner merchants.
 DashPass and other enhancements have allowed DoorDash to lower customer charges by 20% since the third quarter of 2017.

 Merchants: DoorDash merchant tools aren’t as advanced as those of other delivery services.
-For instance, Seller Services makes Etsy 25% of its total revenue, which includes packaging and mailing, a wholesale platform, and ads.
+For instance, Seller Services makes Etsy 25% of its total revenue, including packaging and mailing, a wholesale platform, and ads.

 This could present DoorDash with a long-term opportunity.
-Currently, the platform has an analytics dashboard, promotion planning, payment processing, customer support, as well as consulting services.
-While DoorDash is currently focused on widening its market, providing more support to its merchants might prove lucrative.
+Currently, the platform has an analytics dashboard, promotion planning, payment processing, customer support, and consulting services.
+While DoorDash is presently focused on widening its market, providing more support to its merchants might prove lucrative.

 Other DoorDash Product Lines

-Drive: Apart from its main product, DoorDash sells a fulfillment-only product meant for large restaurant chains that have their own ordering platforms.
+Drive: Apart from its main product, DoorDash sells a fulfillment-only product meant for large restaurant chains with their own ordering platforms.